ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

-# Client API : How to Integrate with Excel
+# Client API: How to Integrate with Excel

 A very common use case for many applications is to expose data to users as an Excel file.
 RavenDB has dedicated support that allows you to directly consume data stored in a database by an Excel application.